back to home

 NCEA allows for only four possible grades, which are awarded for both Internal and External units:

 Achieved indicates that the student has reached a minimum level of ability with the skills being tested.
-It depends hugely on the difficulty of the topic, but for easier topics close to 100% of students might get an "A", while even for the hardest topics as many as 75% might.
+It depends hugely on the difficulty of the topic, but for easier topics close to 100% of students might get at least an "A", while even for the hardest topics as many as 75% might.

 Merit level indicates a decent fluency with the material.
 It depends again on the difficulty of the topic, but between 20% and 40% usually get a Merit grade in any one unit.